khanapat/lending-engine/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 There are swagger api for testing.
 It can use after running app.
-The URL is `http://localhost:9090/swagger/index.html`
+The URL is `http://localhost:9090/swagger/index.html`.
+Default username is `admin` and Default password is `password`.

 * Running App
 ```bash
 make run